The membership of the States is set out in Article 2 of the States of Jersey Law 2005 as follows:

 The position of Senator was created in 1948.
 Until 2011, 12 Senators were elected on an Island-wide basis for a term of office of 6 years, with 6 Senators being elected every 3 years.

 The number of Senators has now been reduced to 8 and all 8 are elected for the same term of office as all Connétables and Deputies.

 12 parish Connétables

 The office of Deputy has been in existence for nearly 150 years, since 1856.
 There are 29 Deputies who each represent a parish or, in the case of larger parishes, an electoral district within a parish.
-Deputies serve for a term of 3 years and an election for all 29 is therefore held every third year.
+Deputies serve for a term of 4 years.

 Only the 49 elected Members of the States have a vote.